Read This First

 Prompt 3: Provide a list of common terms relevant to inductive reasoning and their definitions.

-The section works by contrast: Common Terms in Inductive Reasoning as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Common Terms in Inductive Reasoning as a defining term.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-At this stage, the gain is not memorizing the conclusion but learning to think with Common terms relevant to inductive reasoning, Examples of Inductive Reasoning, and Inductive Reasoning in a Card Game.
+Treat Common terms relevant to inductive reasoning, Examples of Inductive Reasoning, and Inductive Reasoning in a Card Game as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 A method of reasoning in which the premises seek to supply strong evidence for (not absolute proof of) the truth of the conclusion.
 This reasoning moves from specific observations to broader generalizations and theories.